 Have you wondered about what a Greenway Ranger is and how you can get involved?

 Volunteer Rangers are a vital link to the smooth operation of the Fort Wayne Regional Trails network.
 Each Ranger gets a 1/2-1 mile section of the trail.
 He or she checks this section at least once per week from April through October.
 Rangers look for problems with illegal dumping, graffiti, litter, flood control concerns, safety concerns, etc.

 The Ranger reports any maintenance and safety concerns to the Greenways Assistant.
 For emergency situations, the Ranger has direct access to the Fort Wayne Police Department.
 Volunteers receive training about the trail network, safety concerns to keep an eye out for and general ranger duties.
 Finally, the Ranger is given an ID badge, trash bags, gloves, trail brochures, and a Ranger vest.
 Currently, there are 85 Greenway Rangers.

 Adopt A Greenway

-This program gives citizens an opportunity to make a difference in the community, to meet people and to take ownership in a very valuable community resource.
-As we build more trails in the future, we will need more Rangers to patrol these new additions to the greenways network.
+This program gives citizens an opportunity to make a difference in the community and to take ownership in a very valuable community resource.
+As we build more trails in the future, we will need more groups to adopt these new additions to the trail network.

 This is a program similar to the Adopt A Highway program where organizations agree to adopt a two mile section of the Fort Wayne Regional Trails network and clean it up three times a year for a two year period.
 In exchange for their assistance, a sign is placed along their section recognizing the group.

 Thanks to current participants: